Impactful Research

 Annual Writing Retreats for faculty and graduate students are hosted each year by the Office of Research and Grant Administration.
 These off-campus writing retreats are facilitated by an experienced academic writer or panel of writers and provide dedicated writing time and professional development in academic writing.

-In the 2023-2024 academic year, the college hosted a Faculty Writing Retreat in October and a Doctoral Writing Retreat in May at the Bailey Center at Mount Sequoyah.
+In the 2023-2024 academic year, the college hosted a Faculty Writing Retreat in October and a Doctoral Student Writing Retreat in May at the Bailey Center at Mount Sequoyah.
 Over 20 faculty and doctoral students participated in each retreat.
-In May, the first Overnight Writing Retreat was held for tenure-line promotable faculty at the Lodge at Mount Magazine.
+In May, the Overnight Writing Retreat was held for tenure-line promotable faculty at the Lodge at Mount Magazine.
 A professor of education from Pennsylvania State University with significant experience in delivering professional development in academic and scholarly writing helped to facilitate the retreat.

 Show that You Care